litQA/Croparium/README.md

 ## Project Introduction
 Croparium is a practical mod designed for Minecraft, aiming to provide players with a new way to obtain resourses and enrich the gaming experience.

+This mod complies with the Mojang EULA and is for non-commercial use only.
+Reselling or using it for commercial profit is strictly prohibited.

 ## License Terms

 - Source Code: **All Rights Reserved**